 Ingredients

-- All-purpose flour for the tart crust
+- All-purpose flour (for the crust)

-- Powdered sugar for sweetness and a tender crust
+- Powdered sugar (to sweeten and tenderize)

-- Eggs to bind and set the filling
+- Eggs (to bind and set)

-- Vanilla extract for added flavor
+- Vanilla extract (for extra flavor)

 Tools and Equipment Needed

-- 9-inch tart pan with a removable bottom for easy serving
+- A 9-inch tart pan with removable bottom (for easy serving)

-- Mixing bowls for combining ingredients
+- Mixing bowls (to combine ingredients)

-- Whisk and spatula for mixing and folding
+- Whisk and spatula (for mixing and folding)

-- Rolling pin for shaping the tart crust
+- Rolling pin (for shaping the crust)

-- Parchment paper for lining the tart pan
+- Parchment paper (to line the pan)

 Step-by-Step Recipe for Chocolate Tart